flowjs/flow.js/README.md

 * All features or bug fixes must be tested by one or more specs.

-* With the exceptions listed below, we follow the rules contained in [Google's JavaScript Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml):

-  * Wrap all code at 100 characters.
+* We follow the rules contained in [Google's JavaScript Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml) with an exception we wrap all code at 100 characters.

-  * Instead of complex inheritance hierarchies, we prefer simple objects.
-We use prototypical inheritance only when absolutely necessary.

 ## Installation Dependencies